 In spite of much evidence to the contrary though, I believe that repair, resolution, reconciliation, and even redemption are possible through the end of life.
 And working to achieve them is an important way to enable us to live emotionally and spiritually well in the face of serious illness.

 For those whose lives have been particularly difficult, it can help to work on changing perspectives on old, painful narratives that continue to hurt and haunt the present.
 Toward that end, consulting with a geriatric psychiatrist or psychologist could be especially fruitful.

-The best example of how a person can live so emotionally well is writer Ronni Bennett, who blogs at Time Goes By.
-Now in her late 70s, Bennett learned a year ago that her pancreatic cancer had metastasized and that there were treatment options but no cure for her condition.
+The best example of how a person can live so emotionally well is writer Ronni Bennett, who blogged at Time Goes By.
+In her late 70s, Bennett learned that her pancreatic cancer had metastasized and that there were treatment options but no cure for her condition.

-So, Bennett decided to write about it and to keep on writing as long as she can, because for her that was a way of better understanding herself.
+So, Bennett decided to write about it and to keep on writing as long as she could, because for her that was a way of better understanding herself.

 Writing is certainly one way to understand and express who we are.
 But we can also choose other invaluable creative outlets: doing audio or video messages for family or friends; reviewing photo albums and talking about those special moments and memories; listening to the music that pleases us.

 Or we can quietly reflect about our life, about what has given it meaning and purpose.